Li Hua (artist, born 1980): Artistic work

-Considering her young age, Li Hua has already completed a very complex range of developments and metamorphoses.
+Considering her young age, Li Hua completed range of developments and metamorphoses.
 The central theme in her work are expressionist reflections.
 Her starting point is classical Chinese calligraphy.
-From the age of 27, her international career has blossomed and the receptive young artist fused the tradition of her homeland with the impressions of the new cultures she experiences.
+From the age of 27, her international career began, and the young artist fused the tradition of her homeland with the new cultures she experiences.
 If the works created in Paris and above all in Berlin are rather linear, in the most recent work series produced in Vienna and China the colours are stronger and purer, the dialectic between and within them sharper, the three-dimensionality more daring, as voluptuous as Art Nouveau and Rococo art.
 Concentrating the protruding dynamic in the center of the canvas, Li Hua controls the exuberance of her own creation and frames it in a decent way, that pleasures the eye without overloading it with more that it can experience.

 The early, often small-format works on paper have a formal strictness, both in terms of the material and the arrangement of the image planes.
 Ink and pencil were the base, oil pastel or oil paint were only used occasionally.
 The repetition of graphic formalisms formed the foundation, which was deliberately blurred and chaotic.
 These series of works are darkly magical, rigorous and severe.
 In contrast, the most recent works are free, colorful and expressive.
 If one looks closely at the opulent, large-format images, though, due to the color rush, the raised streaks reveal themselves similar to the hatching of traditional calligraphy, enriching the composition both stylistically and thematically.
 In fact, through the elegant superimposition of different layers of colour, she honors the proud Chinese tradition enriching it with new nuances that don't conflict with the philosophy of Chinese traditional painting.
 According to Wáng Yuánqí: "more important than readability is the achievement of perfect aesthetic balance and the visualization of emotions".

-Living in our digital society, Li Hua reads the contemporary world's necessity of tangent, haptic beauty and gives it to us through works full of Élan vital, melancholic remembrances, ordered elegance and eccentric extravaganza.